dispareo/CSC-848-autopwn/README.md

    - runs enumeration scripts against those ports/services
    - attempts to run responder and send hashes back over the SSH session
    - going to attempt to "autocrack" them using hashcat on the "big rig"

+NOTE TO SELF - get better at MD.
+I've always been fine with drab text, but some of the other GH's I've seen look great